So you decided that you want to begin homeschooling.

 Congratulations!
 Homeschooling is a big decision to make for your family.

-The successful homeschooler will be sure to do research first and cover all your basics before embarking on your terrific journey!
+The successful homeschooler will be sure to do research first and cover all your basics before embarking on your terrific journey, so let’s get started with this brief tutorial on how to begin homeschooling.

 Consider grade level, age level, and the foundational subjects first (the three R‘s- reading, writing, and arithmetic for the younger years, and required courses for credit in higher grades such as biology, math, etc.).
 Then add any additional courses that your children might enjoy or have a passion or interest in (such as art, music, or dance, for example).
-You can find plenty of homeschool curriculum online and review them first hand at curriculum fairs or used book sales from other homeschoolers.
+You can find plenty of homeschool curricula online and review them firsthand at curriculum fairs or used book sales from other homeschoolers.